adamcobabe/mrv/doc/source/usage.rst

 	>>> # this will raise an AttributeError
 	>>> p.doesnt_exist()

-Mrv looks up the name in the following order:
+MRV looks up the name in the following order:
  1. Find a method on the instance itself.
 This would succeed if the method has been implemented on the respective python type, in order to make it easier to use for instance, or to work around limitations.

  2. Find the method name on the topmost MFnFunction set, and resort to more general function sets if the name could not be found.
 If a Node wraps a mesh for example, it would try to find the Method in MFnMesh, then in MFnDagNode.